7RU7H/Archive/Windows/Active-Directory/Active-Directory-Kerberos-Authenication-Defined.md

 # Kerberos Authenication Defined

-The Kerberos authentication protocol used by Microsoft is adopted from the Kerberos version 5 authentication protocol created by MIT and has been used as Microsoft's primary authentication mechanism since Windows Server 2003.
+The Kerberos authentication protocol is used by Microsoft, adopted from the Kerberos version 5 authentication protocol created by MIT and has been used as Microsoft's primary authentication mechanism since Windows Server 2003.
 Used to facilitate both authenication and authorization in Active Directory.
-DC acts a Key Distribution Centre(KDC) to authenicate client and allow authorization.
+Privilege Attribution Certificate contains all the relevant user information stored on each service - signed by target server and secret key value only known by DC.
+The DC acts a Key Distribution Centre(KDC) to authenicate client and allow authorization.
+SPN is the Service Principal Name and is a mapping between service and account, the KDC requires this to properly encrypt the service of the Service Ticket - with `Setspn.exe`.

-Ticket sytem:
+## Service Ticket

+KDC long-term secret key - derived from the krbtgt account password
+- Used to encryupt the TGT (AS-REP) and sign the PAC (AS-REP and TGS-REP) Client long-term secret key - derived from the client account password
+- Used to check encyrpted timestamp (AS-REQ) and encrypt session key (AS-REP) Target (service) torm-term secret key -cderived from the service account password
+- Used to encrypt service portion of the ST (TGS-REP) and sign the PAC (TGS-REP)

+The Architect of a ticket, which accounts get what information

+Server Portion: - Server gets this
+- User details
+- Session Key (same as Users)
+- PAC
+- Signed with Target LT key
+- Signed with KDC LT key
+- Encrypted with service account's NTLM Hash

+User Portion: - User gets this
+- Validity time
+- Session Key (same as Server's)
+Encrypted with the TGT session key

+1. AS-REQ get sent KDC performs AS-REP
+1. KDC has TGS-REP Inside the TGT is also a PAC, replacement with [[Mimikatz-Cheatsheet]]
+1. ST (TGS)
+1. PAC Validation of the long term, SPN can check its own hash - PAC is not always validated.
+	- For TGT - the PAC is only validated when the TGT is more than 20 minutes old
+	- For TGS - the PAC is typically not validated for services on modern Windows
+	- Sometimes it can double check the signature with the KDC, this happens or does not:
+	- If the service run as quote: "part of the OS" it will not ask the DC
+	- SQL service will not ask because latency!
+	- Web will always double check!

+## Ticketing sytem

 Client |  Steps | AD DC/Server
 --- | --- | ---